raspberrypilearning/3D-scene/en/step_7.md

 + if it will control the length of a `wait`{:class="block3control"}, name it `delay`{:class="block3variables"}
 + if it will control how quickly a sprite spins, name it `turn`{:class="block3variables"}

-<mark>Should we give more examples such as volume, colour, size, ghost, brightness?</mark>

 --- collapse ---

 ---